Z323323/Group-theory-elements/README.md

    (if they exist).

-   We can further expand the reasoning and note that this is applyable for any subgroup since
+   We can further expand the reasoning and note that this is applicable for any subgroup since

    $a^{Z = [k(o | \phi(n)) + 1]} \equiv a \mod n$<br>
    $->$<br>